The first law to pay attention to is ARPA (Archeological Resources Preservation Act).

 If you want to detect on private property, then be sure you get written permission from the landowner.

 For detecting in Missouri, town, village and city parks, you'll need to check with those local officials.

 I cannot be responsible for any outdated laws from the time of this posting.

+Have you tried metal detecting in Missouri ghost towns?
 My home page is all about metal detecting in eastern ghost towns.